vladocar/nanoJS/README.md

 ```

-It works in IE9 and later.
+It works in IE9 and later. (some methods addClass, removeClass and toggleClass will not work in IE9)

 Read more here: